 Managing rumination syndrome

 The good news about rumination syndrome is that it doesn't seem to do much physical damage.
 In rare instances, it can cause problems with the esophagus.
-And in some adolescents, it has caused a small amount of weight loss.
+In some adolescents, it has caused a small amount of weight loss.

-Work with your doctor or your child's doctor to recognize the symptoms and then with a behavioral psychologist to put an end to the pattern.
+Work with your, or your child's, health care provider to recognize the symptoms.
+Then, work with a behavioral psychologist to end the pattern.